(Investigator 55, 1997

 Mount Ararat is covered by glaciers.
 The weather is often clear in the early mornings.
 By midday fog and clouds and blizzards often cover the summit while lower down are frequent thunder storms.

 Little Ararat is sometimes ice-free in summer.
 Big Ararat has permanent ice, 200 feet thick, covering 22 square miles and down to 13,500 feet.
 Twelve glaciers flow downwards.

 High winds and moving glaciers regularly send boulders rolling down.
 Deep crevasses in the ice add to the danger.
 So do blinding snow storms, lightning, poisonous snakes, bears, wild dogs, loose rocks, snow avalanches, rock avalanches, thin atmosphere and occasional earthquakes.
 The Ahora Gulch on Ararat's north east side has 8,000-foot cliffs.
 Some would-be climbers died in the attempt – Christopher Trease in 1965 and two others in 1967 for example.

 Mount Ararat is a volcano.
 An earthquake in June 1840 destroyed the 8-century old St. Jacob Monastery at Ahora (7,000 ft level) and the village of Ahora (or Arguri) on the north west slope and reportedly killed 2,000 people.
 Numerous relics from Noah's Ark were said to be stored in the Monastery but the site remains buried and unexcavated.

-Noah is mentioned a dozen
+mentioned a dozen

 times in the Bible